gauravitar19/stock_trading/README.md

 ## Backend Connection

-In a real-world scenario, this UI would connect to the Java-based Exchange Core backend through APIs.
+In a real-world scenario, this UI would connect to the Java-based Stock Trading Platform backend through APIs.
 The Java backend would handle:

 - Order matching and execution
 - Risk management